less/less-docs/content/features/extend.md

 ## Scoping / Extend Inside @media

-Extend written inside a media declaration should match only selectors inside the same media declaration:
+Currently, an `:extend` inside a `@media` declaration will only match selectors inside the same media declaration:

 ```less
 @media print {